Kyriosity/read-write/readme+/pencraft/readme+/opuses/IT-memes.md

 The grains of truth in this wisdom:

 * No other knowledge erodes so quickly as the IT tech stack - languages/scripts, markup, frameworks, and their IDEs, UX styles emerge, submerge, and mutate with the year's pace.<sup>:violin:</sup>
-* In the horizontal dimension a developer can't stick to a favorite language and must be fluent in a wide techno spectrum.
+* In the right-angle  to time dimension a developer can't stick to a favorite language and must be fluent in a wide techno spectrum.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:violin:</sup> <sub>Javascript/HTML, which one learned in 2000, remains only as basic syntax.
 It went through numerous libs, polyfills, jQuery, and other cool tools and at the moment transformed into single-page frameworks, which rule the web dev.</sub>